nixnull/Tentative-Nomic/rules.md

 Rule 2.0 | The Rules about Rules | Power 3
 ------------------------------------------

-Each rule has a Rule Number, which is the next sequential integer after the last integer that has ever been used to define a rule.
+Each rule has a Rule Number, which is the next sequential number after the highest of any other rule that has ever existed.

 Each rule has a revision number, which is the number of changes made to the rule since it was enacted.